Andrealavi/compilers-assignments/first_assignment/README.md

 # With verbose output showing applied optimizations
 opt -load-pass-plugin=build/libLocalOpts.so -passes=local-opts -local-opts-verbose examples/single_function.ll -o optimized.ll

+# View the optimized output
+llvm-dis optimized.ll -o - | less

+# It's possible to use only opt and display the optimized file on stdout
+opt -load-pass-plugin=./build/libLocalOpts.so -passes=local-opts examples/single_function.ll -S
 ```

 The `-local-opts-verbose` flag enables detailed output about which optimizations were applied to each instruction, including the specific transformation type.